SukanyaGhosh6/Adtu-QuesConnect/README.md

 For any inquiries or feedback regarding the Adtu Quesconnect project, please contact:

-- Project Lead: Sukanya Ghosh(mailto:sukanyaghosh.adtu@gmail.com)
+- Project Lead: Sukanya Ghosh(mailto: sukanyaghosh.adtu@gmail.com)

 Feel free to raise any issues on the GitHub repository as well.

 ---

-*(Please note that the information provided in this README is just a template.
-It's based on assumptions and doesn't represent the actual project content.
-The actual README would be more detailed and specific to the project's implementation and features.)*